-This Full Birth Plan helps first time parents plan and navigate the all of the before and after stages of child birth and postpartum.
+This Full Birth Plan helps first time parents plan and navigate the ALL of the before and after stages of child birth and postpartum.
 It'll be like having coffee with a veteran mom whose spilling all the details only other moms talk about and sharing you a few angles on what you can do when it comes your way.

 Here's what's inside the 72-page Full Birth Plan: